Spatiotemporal Autoregressive Models for Areal Compositional Data: Modelling Framework for Spatiotemporal Compositional Data

 This section introduces the modelling framework for spatiotemporal areal data with compositional responses.
 We begin by formalising the structure of composition-valued observations on spatial units over time (Section~\ref{sec:prelim}), and subsequently present a multivariate spatiotemporal autoregressive model that accounts for both spatial and temporal dependence while respecting compositional constraints (Section~\ref{sec:methods}).

-Our approach builds upon recent advances in spatial econometric modelling, in particular the multivariate simultaneous autoregressive (MSAR) model of \citet{yang2017identification}.
+Our approach builds upon recent advances in spatial econometric modelling, in particular the multivariate simultaneous autoregressive (MSAR) model of \citet{yang2017identification}, which itself extends the multivariate simultaneous autoregressive model by \cite{Kelejian1998}.
 In that model, the outcome is a matrix of multivariate observations over areal units, and spatial dependence is captured through both within- and cross-component spatial autoregression:

 where \(\xmat{Y}\) is an \(n \times p\) matrix of outcomes for \(n\) spatial units and \(p\) response components, \(\xmat{W}\) is a known spatial weight matrix, \(\xmat{\Psi}\) is a \(p \times p\) matrix of spatial autoregressive coefficients, and \(\xmat{\Pi}\) captures regression effects.
 The matrix \(\xmat{V}\) contains spatially unstructured noise.